What is Quiet and Not Eating?

 Missing a meal now and again is not something to be overly concerned with, but if you notice your dog is eating less or not at all during regular meal times, you may have cause for concern.
-A number of medical and emotional reasons may be the cause of your dog’s refusal to eat as well as his quiet manners but do not rule out the simple causes, like dissatisfaction.
+Similarly, weight loss is a red flag.
+A number of medical and emotional reasons may be the cause of your dog’s refusal to eat as well as his quiet demeanour but do not rule out the simple causes, like dissatisfaction.
 Just like people, dogs may not like and may turn away from food that is not appetizing.
 If you haven’t drastically changed your dog’s meal times or switched to a new food recently, your dog may be suffering from a medical or emotional condition such as:

 While not eating and becoming more lethargic and quiet might not seem like serious symptoms, the underlying causes of your dog’s loss of appetite could be life threatening.
 It is important to determine the cause of your dog’s change in behavior to prevent escalating medical conditions.